projectcalico/calico/master/security/namespace-policy.md

 ---
-title: Use namespace in policy rules
+title: Use namespace in policy
 ---

 ### Big picture